DevSilv/DevSilv.github.io/_posts/2019/08/24/2019-08-24-my-angular-learning-1.md

 layout: post
 title: "My Angular learning, part 1"
 date: 2019-08-24
-tags: Angular My-learning-of-angular Web Development
+tags: Angular My-learning-of-angular Web Software-development
 ---

 This post is the first in the series "My learning of Angular".